raspberrypilearning/freecad-headphone-tidy/en/step_2.md

 --- /task ---

 --- task ---
 Click on a point you want to attach, then hold down **Ctrl** and click on the point it is to be attached to.
-Then using the **Constraint Concentric Tool**
+Then using the **Point Constraint Tool**
 ![Constraint_PointOnPoint.png](images/Constraint_PointOnPoint.png) connect the points.

 When you are finished all the points should be connected.